mittagessen/kraken/docs/ketos.rst

         ...

 These options are combinable to massage the dataset into any typology you want.
+Tags containing the separator character `:` can be specified by escaping them with backslash.

 Then there are some options that set metadata fields controlling the postprocessing.
 When computing the bounding polygons the recognized baselines